junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — Mr. Sherman moved to suspend the rules and pass the bill, as amended.
 - 2021-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 9 (Roll no. 407). (text: CR H7479-7481)
 - 2021-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 9 (Roll no. 407).(text: CR H7479-7481)
+- 2021-12-09 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.